RamblinRoyce/liri-node-app/README.md

 * 5 $ node liri.js do-what-it-says
   (sorta works)

 The code is sloppy and there's more code commented out than actual functional code.
 I didn't have time to clean it up but I also wanted you to see my testing/coding process.
 If i were being paid (aka if i cared more) i like to think i'd be able to apply myself more.
-But i'm starting to wonder if i'd be more suited to data science and/or project management instead of coding...guess that's "imposter syndrome".
+But i'm starting to wonder if i'd be more suited to data science and/or project management instead of FE/BE Web coding...guess that's "imposter syndrome".

 In pseudocode,